 fleur de sel

 Peel the Jerusalem artichokes and cut them into small pieces like chips; roll them in flour and fry them; take them out of the fat and salt them as if they were chips.
 Place the Jerusalem artichoke chips in porcelain chip to bowls; add one tablespoon of mayonnaise into the corner of the bowl; place the bowl on a large white plate and arrange the sauerkraut-carrot salad in front of it.

 Dieses kalt gepresste Öl stammt von der Leindotterpflanze.
 Funde aus den alten Keltensiedlungen belegen, dass der Leindotter wegen des Geschmacks und den Inhaltsstoffen die meist verwandte…zum Shop

 Dieses kaltgepresste Leindotteröl in Bioland-Qualität kommt vom Bioland-Hof Marcus Comtesse in Wadgassen/Schaffhausen.
 Wie unsere anderen Leindotteröle, besitzt es einen hohen Gehalt an…zum Shop

 Die weltweit ersten Nudeln aus dem Mehl der Leindotterpflanze (Camelina Sativa).
 Diese zeichnen sich durch ein einzigartiges Aroma aus, in dem zarte Anklänge an Weißkraut herauszuschmecken…zum Shop

 Sie kennen Leindotter noch nicht?
-Erst vor wenigen als Kulturpflanze wiederentdeckt, blüht sie wieder auf vielen Feldern im Saarland.
-Funde aus den alten Siedlungen der Kelten belegen, dass der…zum Shop
+Erst vor wenigen Jahren als Kulturpflanze wiederentdeckt, blüht sie wieder auf vielen Feldern im Saarland.
+Funde aus den alten Siedlungen der Kelten belegen, dass…zum Shop

 Bliesgau Ölmühle • Gut Hartungshof • Bliesransbach